datacamp-content-public/courses-market-basket-analysis-in-python/slides/chapter_1_ed6d6ba631fa3bd3a1b655ab10066f37.md

 `@script`
-Now that we've encoded our data we can begin to perform our our market basket analysis.
+Now that we've encoded our data we can begin to perform our market basket analysis.
 This will be broken into two parts building our frequent item set & then defining the association rules to filter the results.

 ---